joseasoler/tradergen/FEATURES.md

 * Ideologies considering Ranching to be central to their beliefs will have traders with some farm animals in stock.
 * Transhumanist ideologies will always purchase artificial body modifications.
 They may have some of them in stock as well.
 * Ideologies with the Tree connection meme will have some herbal medicine and berries in stock.
 * Traders following Tunneler ideologies will have some insect meat and fungus in stock.
+They will also have some random minable resources in stock.
 * Ideologies with the Cutting trees: disapproved, horrible or prohibited precepts will not have wood in stock.
 * Ideologies forbidding Drug use of certain categories will not purchase them either.
 * Traders from ideologies with the Meat eating: vegetarian disliked, vegetarian hated or vegetarian abhorrent precepts will not purchase raw vegetables.